orjanbp/obsidianportal-theme/README.md

 - Dark theme version. 👻

+## Repo Status

+I am not currently actively maintaining this project, as I haven't been using Obsidian Portal for any personal TTRPG campaigns lately.
+Still it is here, I think I have some changes to it that I could publish at some point in the near future, some polish work ...

+And if anyone have been doing the same and want to PR, the door is open. 👍

+But I have not been doing any active new work on it for about a year (as of writing this readme change).
+If you use it and like it, I am really happy to hear!
+If Obsidian Portal does some changes and this breaks, I am sorry for that; send me a message and let me see what I can do.

 ## Available Themes

 All available themes are available under the `themes` directory in this repository.